-Exception: Alternating tread devices used as an element of a means of egress in buildings from a mezzanine area not more than 250 square feet (23 m2) in area that serves not more than five occupants shall have a minimum tread depth of 3 inches (76 mm) with a minimum projected tread depth of 10-1/2 inches (267 mm).
+Exception: Alternating tread devices used as an element of a means of egress in buildings from a mezzanine area not more than 250 square feet (23 m) in area that serves not more than five occupants shall have a minimum tread depth of 3 inches (76 mm) with a minimum projected tread depth of 10-1/2 inches (267 mm).
 The rise to the next alternating tread surface shall not exceed 8 inches (203 mm).

 - 1011.15 Ship's ladders.
-Ship's ladders are permitted to be used in Group I-3 as a component of a means of egress to and from control rooms or elevated facility observation stations not more than 250 square feet (23 m2) with not more than three occupants and for access to unoccupied roofs.
-The minimum clear width at and below the handrails shall be 20 inches (508 mm). - 1011.15.1 Handrails of ship's ladders.
+Ship's ladders are permitted to be used in Group I-3 as a component of a means of egress to and from control rooms or elevated facility observation stations not more than 250 square feet (23 m) with not more than three occupants and for access to unoccupied roofs.
+The minimum clear width at and below the handrails shall be 20 inches (508 mm).
+Ship's ladders shall be designed for the live loads indicated in Section 1607.17. - 1011.15.1 Handrails of ship's ladders.
 Handrails shall be provided on both sides of ship's ladders. - 1011.15.2 Treads of ship's ladders.
 Ship's ladders shall have a minimum tread depth of 5 inches (127 mm).
 The tread shall be projected such that the total of the tread depth plus the nosing projection is not less than 8-1/2 inches (216 mm).
-The maximum riser height shall be 9-1/2 inches (241 mm). - 1011.16 Ladders.
+The maximum riser height shall be 9-1/2 inches (241 mm).

+1011.16 Ladders.
 Permanent ladders shall not serve as a part of the means of egress from occupied spaces within a building.
-Permanent ladders shall be constructed in accordance with Section 306.5 of the International Mechanical Code.
-Permanent ladders shall be permitted to provide access to the following areas: - 1.
-Spaces frequented only by personnel for maintenance, repair or monitoring of equipment. - 2.
+Permanent ladders shall be constructed in accordance with Section 306.5 of the International Mechanical Code and designed for the live loads indicated in Section 1607.17.
+Permanent ladders shall be permitted to provide access to the following areas:

+- 1. Spaces frequented only by personnel for maintenance, repair or monitoring of equipment. - 2.
 Nonoccupiable spaces accessed only by catwalks, crawl spaces, freight elevators or very narrow passageways. - 3.
-Raised areas used primarily for purposes of security, life safety or fire safety including, but not limited to, observation galleries, prison guard towers, fire towers or lifeguard stands.

-- 4. Elevated levels in Group U not open to the general public. - 5.
+Raised areas used primarily for purposes of security, life safety or fire safety including, but not limited to, observation galleries, prison guard towers, fire towers or lifeguard stands. - 4.
+Elevated levels in Group U not open to the general public. - 5.
 Nonoccupied roofs that are not required to have stairway access in accordance with Section 1011.12.1. - 6.
 Where permitted to access equipment and appliances in accordance with Section 306.5 of the International Mechanical Code.